-Please visit our Web page on Adoption for additional information.
+Please visit our Adoption webpage for additional information.

 An adopted child under section 101(b)(1)(E) of the INA must meet the following additional requirements:

-- The adoption order must have been granted before the child’s 16th birthday (or the child’s 18th birthday if the child is the birth sibling (including a half-sibling) of another adopted child who qualified for immigration under either section 101(b)(1)(E) or (F) or (G) based on the other child’s adoption by the same adoptive parent(s);
+- The adoption order must have been granted before their 16th birthday (or their 18th birthday if they are the birth sibling (including a half-sibling) of another adopted child who qualified for immigration under section 101(b)(1)(E) or (F) based on the other child’s adoption by the same adoptive parent(s);

-NOTE: If a child has been battered or was treated extreme cruelty by the adoptive parent or by a family member of the adoptive parent living in the same household, USCIS may waive the 2-year legal custody and residence requirements.
+If a child has been battered or was treated extreme cruelty by the adoptive parent or by a family member of the adoptive parent living in the same household, we may waive the two-year legal custody and residence requirements.

-An orphan under section 101(b)(1)(F) of the INA must be the beneficiary of an approved Form I-600, Petition to Classify Orphan as an Immediate Relative, in order to file Form N-600K.
+An orphan under section 101(b)(1)(F) of the INA must be the beneficiary of an approved Form I-600, Petition to Classify Orphan as an Immediate Relative, to file Form N-600K.

 Adoption under the Hague Convention

-A child who is being adopted in accordance with the Hague Convention must be the beneficiary of an approved Form I-800, Petition to Classify Convention Adoptee as an immediate relative, in order to file Form N-600K.
+A child who is being adopted in accordance with the Hague Convention must be the beneficiary of an approved Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative, to file Form N-600K.

 Filing Form N-600K

-A U.S. citizen grandparent or U.S. citizen legal guardian may file Form N-600K on the child’s behalf if Form N-600K is filed within five years of the death of the U.S. citizen parent.
-You should refer to Form N-600K instructions for more information.
+A U.S. citizen parent may file Form N-600K.
+If they are deceased, their U.S. citizen parent (the child’s U.S. citizen grandparent) or a U.S. citizen legal guardian may file Form N-600K on the child’s behalf within five years of the U.S. citizen parent’s death.
+Refer to the Form N-600K Instructions for more information.

-The table explains whether you are able to file Form N-600K on behalf of your child based on where you live.
+The table explains whether you are may file Form N-600K on behalf of your child based on where you live.